How To Catch Any Fish

 Reels

 To me, the reel is the most important piece of equipment if you are targeting big fish.
 In particular, the drag system on the reel has to function well if a big fish is pulling hard or your line will snap and it will be game over.
-Drag systems must be smooth (ie, apply even pressure even if the fish is pulling in hard starts and stops) and durable (ie it must not freeze up under intense pressure.
+Drag systems must be smooth (ie, apply even pressure even if the fish is pulling in hard starts and stops) and durable (ie it must not freeze up under intense prolonged pressure.
 I have had a number of reels freeze up on long runs from big fish, which usually results in the fish being lost.

 There are two main kinds of reels: Spinning reels and Baitcasting or Conventional reels.
 There are also special reels for fly fishing but I don’t do much of that so I’ll skip over those.